Did you know that Millsaps Classical Studies is on Facebook?

 Dr. Yates will arm his Core 2 class and 25 willing volunteers with javelins in order to practice Greek hoplite military formations.
 Don't miss this year's phalanx which will feature a full suit of Greek armor.
 Rain date: Thursday, Oct.
 2, 1:00-2:15.

-The Odyssey - A Folk Opera by Joe Goodkin
+"Homer's Odyssey in Song" by Joe Goodkin

 Wednesday, Oct.
 1, 7:00